mcp-human-resources

 npm i @elastic/mcp-server-elasticsearch

-1. Setup your preferred LLM, tested with GROQ and Google Vertex AI:
+1. Setup your preferred LLMs, tested with GROQ, OPENROUTER and Google Vertex AI.
+Image Detection works with Google only, Gemini Flash 2.5 specifically:

 Spring AI supported models: https://docs.spring.io/spring-ai/reference/api/index.html